Vehicle Insurance: What You Need to Know

 If you have an accident while abroad:

-- Notify your insurance provider and manage the claim as soon as you return to the UK.
+2. Notify your insurance provider and manage the claim when you return to the UK.

 Frequently Asked Questions: